lucax88x/arialdomartini.github.io/_posts/2016-12-07-forget-the-keyboard.md

 ---
 ## TL;DR

 If you are learning to touch type, use this cheat sheet.
-Print it, and forget the keyboard
+Print it, and forget the keyboard.

 <img src="static/img/hands-keyboard.jpg" width="100%"/>